 About the Artist

 Emilie Patteson is a contemporary artist, practicing mainly in glass and illustration.
 She grew up in Orange, NSW, and moved to Canberra in 2009 to study Glass at the Australian National University.
 She graduated with Honours in 2012.
-Emilie now bases her practice from a studio at the Canberra Glassworks.
+Emilie works from a small space at home and uses the facilities at Canberra Glassworks.

 Emilie has won awards from the Australian Decorative Fine Arts Society, Canberra Glassworks, Craft ACT, and has been awarded Highly Commended in the Waterhouse Natural Science Art Prize two years in a row.
 She has exhibited throughout Australia and in Prague, Czech Republic, as a finalist in the Stanislav Libensky Award.
 Emilie's work is held in the Australian Parliament House Art Collection, the Prague Gallery of Czech Glass, and many private collections.